Teaching and Mentoring Focus

-At the University of Central Florida, Shana teaches cultural and medical anthropology.
-She is dedicated to mentoring undergraduate, graduate (M.A. and Ph.D.), and medical students in completing independent ethnographic and qualitative research in the United States and internationally.
-She works closely with students from multiple fields, including anthropology, medicine, nursing, biomedical sciences, and Latin American Studies to design, conduct, and publish their research.
+Shana has taught cultural and medical anthropology at the University of Central Florida since 2015.
+She teaches graduate and upper-division undergraduate courses, and mentors undergraduate, graduate (M.A. and Ph.D.), and medical students in completing independent ethnographic and qualitative research in the United States and internationally.
+She works with students from multiple disciplines, including anthropology, sociology, medicine, nursing, health sciences, biotechnology, and Latin American Studies to design, conduct, and publish their research.

 Courses Taught